IGSN/igsn.github.io/syntax.md

 Resulting handle URI:  <http://hdl.handle.net/10273/ICDP5054ESYI201>

-Example from the core repository of the German Federal Geological Survey (BGR), registered by GFZ Potsdam on behalf of BGR:
+Example from the core repository of the German Federal Geological Survey (BGR), registered by MARUM on behalf of BGR:

     Example (IGSN):        BGRB5054RX05201